Re-calibrated against the latest models, every quarter

 Pay per screen.
 Not per seat.

 One number.
 No tiers, no per-seat upsell.
-Run it on every candidate or just one — same price, same signal.
+Run it on every candidate or run it on one.
+The price and the signal are the same.

 $100/ screen